jkstill/sqlrun/README.md

 - store password in encrypted file (if no wallet avaiable)
 - possibly allow PL/SQL - not in scope right now

+Currently Working on:

+- classify SQL by type to allow DML and PL/SQL

 </pre>

 <h3>Test Run</h3>